 Banks offer many services to help you manage your finances.
-A checking account, for example, allows you to store your money, easily pay bills online and withdraw cash when you need it.
+Basic features like checking accounts, for example, allow you to store your money, pay bills online and withdraw cash when you need it.
+Other bank offerings can provide you with opportunities for saving and growing your funds, which can help you make the most of your hard-earned money.

-Banking can also provide you with opportunities for saving and growing your funds, which can help you make the most of your hard-earned money.
 Here, we’ll explore some banking basics, including what banking is and how checking and savings accounts work.

 What is banking?